Robertsmania/RobertsmaniaReplay/README.md

-# RobertsmaniaPitGirl - iRacing Replay
+# RobertsmaniaReplay - iRacing Replay System

 This project presents a plugin for <a href="https://voiceattack.com/" target="_blank" rel="noopener noreferrer">VoiceAttack</a> which integrates with the iRacing SDK to monitor race events and build a list of event markers to be used for replay review.